 I create text-based art that utilizes scientific data, and has been exhibited in galleries and sold to art collectors.
 Personally, I have grapheme-color synesthesia, which lends enhanced visual meaning to my perception of text.
 Each letter and number is associated unidirectionally with a color; here, I depict each colored pixel of the original photograph in its semantic form.
 In these pieces, I have “reverse-engineered” my synesthesia, creating a visual code through which to depict landscape scenes.
 Thus, once the piece is completed, the textual and the visual representations are nearly identical, according to my synesthetic perception.

-Furthermore, the graphemes that I choose to represent each pixel are informed by my original multisensory perception research [link to project page], which deduced the first pattern amongst grapheme-color synesthetic associations.
+Furthermore, the graphemes that I choose to represent each pixel are informed by my original multisensory perception research, which deduced the first pattern amongst grapheme-color synesthetic associations.
 This research showed that the hue of a synesthetic association varies according to the letter’s frequency in the synsethete’s native language.
 Therefore, the letter-color pairings chosen in these artworks reflect a data-driven model for English-language synesthetic associations.
 In this way, the aforementioned visual code should be parsable for any English-speaking synesthete with similar statistical exposure to the Latin alphabet.